ArbitrumFoundation/docs/docs/concepts/lifecycle-anatomy-aip-proposal.md

 #### Phase 3: On-chain DAO vote

-During this phase, members of the Arbitrum DAO can vote directly on-chain for a submitted AIP.
+During this phase, members of the Arbitrum DAO can vote directly on-chain for (or against) a submitted AIP.
 For the AIP to pass, more Votable Tokens must vote in favor than against, and a certain percentage of all Votable Tokens must vote in favor.
 This percentage is 5% for Constitutional AIPs and 3% for Non-Constitutional AIPs, and is referred to as "Threshold 2" within the [Constitution](../dao-constitution.md).

 The voting period for an AIP ends 14 days after it starts.
 However, if Threshold 2 is reached within the last 2 days of the voting period, the voting period is extended by 2 days.
 If the AIP fails to pass, the process ends after this Phase 3.
 If it does pass, Constitutional AIPs move on to Phases 4 through 7, while Non-Constitutional AIPs skip Phases 4 through 6 and go straight to Phase 7.

 #### Phase 4: L2 waiting period

-After an AIP passes Phase 3 of the voting process, there is a 3 day waiting period known as Phase 4.
+After an AIP passes Phase 3 of the voting process, there is a 3-day waiting period known as Phase 4.
 During this time, people who do not agree with the AIP have the chance to withdraw their funds or take other action on L2.
 This period is meant to give everyone time to consider the decision and make any necessary adjustments to their investments or actions.

-Once the 3 day waiting period is over, the AIP will move on to the next phase of the voting process, as long as no major issues arise.
+Once the 3-day waiting period is over, the AIP will move on to the next phase of the voting process, as long as no major issues arise.
 This waiting period is important because it ensures that everyone has an opportunity to voice their concerns and recalibrate their participation before the AIP is finalized.

 #### Phase 5: L2-to-L1 message

 Once the 3-day waiting period of Phase 4 has passed and an AIP has been approved, Phase 5 of the voting process begins.
-In this phase, an L2-to-L1 message is sent indicating that the AIP has passed.
+In this phase, an [L2-to-L1 message](https://developer.arbitrum.io/arbos/l2-to-l1-messaging) is sent indicating that the AIP has passed.
 This message is sent to L1, which is the main Ethereum blockchain.
-Once the message is finalized on L1, anyone can redeem it to complete this step and move on to the next step of the process.
+Once the message is finalized on L1 (this takes at least 1 week), anyone can redeem it to complete this step and move on to the next step of the process.
 This ensures that the completion of the L2 waiting period will be recognized on L1 after any withdrawals initiated during or soon after the voting period have been recognized on L1.

 This phase is important because it connects the Arbitrum blockchain, which is a Layer 2 (or L2) blockchain, to the main Ethereum blockchain, which is the L1 chain.
 This connection gives DAO members a guarantee that the DAO's decision (and its members' votes) is immutably recorded.
 This is an important step in the process of decentralized decision-making because it ensures that everyone can trust-but-verify the outcome of the voting process.